hajlaoui-nader/neovim-flake/README.md

 ```

 We can also choose to use the minimal configuration via `nvim-lspconfig` or use the more featureful [nvim-metals](https://github.com/scalameta/nvim-metals) (default and recommended).

-Have a look at my [nix-config](https://github.com/gvolpe/nix-config) for a full example.

 ## Options